Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 As the 2014 version of QlikView’s next-generation upgrade, it broadens analytical potential to support the whole insights life cycle and aids enterprises in modernizing their approach to intelligence.

 It is available on a yearly subscription basis and comes in two editions: Business and Enterprise.
-Enterprises can install on-premises, in a multi-cloud environment, or a hosted SaaS public cloud.
+Enterprises can install on-premises, in a multi-cloud environment, or in a hosted SaaS public cloud.

 A 30-day free trial is offered for Qlik Sense Business.
 Its desktop version is freely accessible for private usage.